Jawline Fillers, At A Glance

 Fillers replace volume, and in many cases improves skin ‘tone’, namely tightening skin in the jawline area via volume replacement.
 For patients who are risk averse to dermal fillers, treatments such as Ultherapy, Thermage, Pelleve & Tempsure can provide variable degrees of skin tightening in some, but not all patients.
 These devices do not provide volume.
 They work by collagen contraction and stimulation over time.
 It is important to assess if one is suitable for these treatments to maximise end results.

 I also use monofilament & suspension MINT threads in this area.
-Threads provide lift but not volume.
+Threads provide skin tightening but not volume.

 I often combine jawline fillers with skin tightening devices to obtain synergistic results.